 Mr. Acquah has experience in various stages of litigation and investigations, including trial, dispositive motion practice, and depositions.

 In 2015, Mr. Acquah studied international and comparative law at Sciences Po Law School in Paris, France, including courses in international commercial arbitration and European finance law.
 He is fluent in German, and proficient in Spanish and French.

 During law school, Mr. Acquah served as an editor of the Harvard Journal on Legislation.

-Prevailed on behalf of Bausch Health Companies, winning a motion for judgment on the pleadings in a cross-border trade secret misappropriation and breach of contract case.
+Prevailed at the Ninth Circuit on behalf of Bausch Health Companies in a significant trade secret and breach of contract case.

 Represented a former financial advisor in an active federal investigation of alleged dumping of exports from China into the United States.

 Represented Sumner M. Redstone in an elder abuse suit to recover $150 million from former companions.

 - Named to the Southern California Rising Stars list (2020)